Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

 \subsection{Graph-level Augmentation}

-Graph-level augmentation mainly manipulates the graph from a global level to generate data diversity, and existing methods concentrate on graph propagation and graph interpolation.

-\subsubsection{Graph Propagation}

-This augmentation can learn global topological information from graphs through a generalized graph propagation process and generate high-order augmented views.
-Without loss of generality, we define it as follows:
+Graph-level augmentation primarily involves transforming the entire graph to create diverse and meaningful training samples, enabling the model to better learn the global information of the graph.

+\subsubsection{\textbf{Graph Propagation}}

-\begin{definition} \textbf{Graph Propagation}. \emph{For a given graph $G=\left(\boldsymbol{A,X}\right)$, graph propagation measures the proximity between any two nodes from the perspective of global probabilistic transition, and injects high-order topological information into the graph adjacency, yielding an augmented global view $\hat{G}=(\hat{\boldsymbol{\Pi}},\boldsymbol{X})$, \ie}
+{The technique simulates the diffusion process for propagating node information throughout the graph, effectively capturing long-range dependencies between nodes and smoothing local irregularities.
+By incorporating broader contextual information, it enriches node representations, thereby facilitating the model's acquisition of higher-order graph information.} \begin{mydef}{~{Graph Propagation}}{DEFexample} For a given graph $G=\left(\boldsymbol{A,X}\right)$, graph propagation measures the proximity between any two nodes via global probabilistic transition, thereby injecting high-order topological information into graph adjacency, yielding an augmented global view $\hat{G}=(\hat{\boldsymbol{\Pi}},\boldsymbol{X})$, \ie